-While lands owned by the United States in trust for tribes, including certain Mille Lacs Band lands, are not subject to state and local taxes, the Band does pay real estate taxes on all lands it owns.
+While lands owned by the United States in trust for tribes, including certain Mille Lacs Band lands, are not subject to state and local taxes, the Band does pay real estate taxes on all lands it has purchased or owns.
 In 2010, the Mille Lacs Band, Mille Lacs Corporate Ventures, and Grand Casino Mille Lacs paid $454,389 in property taxes to Mille Lacs County, $1,118,884 to Pine County, and $102,706 to Aitkin County.

 Grand Casino Mille Lacs and Grand Casino Hinckley have paid more than $86 million in federal and state taxes based on wages paid to employees since 1991.
 In addition, the Band shares sales, liquor, cigarette, gas, motor vehicle, and other taxes collected on reservation trust lands with the State of Minnesota, which in turn shares those taxes with local governments.
 In 2011, the State’s share of sales taxes collected by the Band at its businesses was almost $1.1 million.

 Tribal casino profits are exempt from county, state, and federal taxes because they are tribal government operations, not private, for-profit businesses.
 Just as state lottery revenues are reserved for use by the state, tribal gaming revenues are reserved for use by the tribes.

 Due to the success of its business enterprises, the Mille Lacs Band is also able to participate in charitable giving opportunities.
 Each year, the Mille Lacs Band and its businesses donate to charitable causes and community initiatives in Minnesota.